Azure Solutions: IaaS vs. PaaS

 Well, we hope that by now you have seen the major differences between Azure IaaS and Azure PaaS services.

-If you take anything away from this post it should be this: PaaS sits on top of IaaS – IaaS is the base, PaaS is the middle layer of services, while SaaS sits at the top with applications being served to the client.
+If you take anything away from this post it should be this; PaaS sits on top of IaaS – IaaS is the base, PaaS is the middle layer of services, while SaaS sits at the top with applications being served to the client.

 This will help you remember that the infrastructure includes everything that sits on top of it, while the platform focuses on the operating system and applications that a client may need, and software services are just that – giving software solutions to clients and letting them worry about nothing else.